ulitol97/comet/README.md

 - Todo.
     - Explain how to get the library once uploaded.
     - Cross compiled versions.
+      - Scala 2.13 and Scala 3
+      - Some Scala 3 syntax is not used to provide this cross-compatibility
     - Example build.sbt adding the dependency.

 ## Getting started